StefanSofka/typoscript-highlighting/README.md

 We welcome contributions to improve this extension!
 To contribute:

-1. Fork the repository on GitHub.
+1. *Fork* the repository on GitHub.
-2. Clone the forked repository.
+2. *Clone* the forked repository.
-3. Make your changes and create a pull request.
+3. Make your changes and create a *pull request*.

 ---